• Privacy Policy

 • Penultimate year: Year 3

-If you intend to graduate with the integrated master’s award, the meaning of penultimate year refers to the year before the final year of that integrated programme (often Year 3 of a four-year pathway, or Year 4 of a five-year pathway).
+If you plan to graduate with an integrated master’s degree, the penultimate year is the year before the final stage of that programme.

 How employers use penultimate-year recruiting

-2. Evaluate skills, behaviours, and fit in a real work environment.
+2. Employers evaluate performance in a real working environment.

 Typical signals employers rely on